PaloAltoNetworks/terraform-aws-vmseries-modules/examples/combined_vmseries_and_autoscale/README.md

 This guide implements _auto scaling_ for the VM-Series
 - Public-cloud environments focus on scaling out a deployment instead of scaling up.
 This architectural difference stems primarily from the capability of public-cloud environments to dynamically increase or decrease the number of resources allocated to your environment.
 Using native AWS services like CloudWatch, auto scaling groups (ASG) and VM-Series automation features, the guide implements VM-Series that will scale in and out dynamically, as your protected workload demands fluctuate.
+- The VM-Series firewalls are deployed in an auto scaling group, and are automatically registered to a Gateway Load Balancer.
+While bootstrapping the VM-Series, there are associations made automatically between VM-Series subinterfaces and the GWLB endpoints.
+Each VM-Series contains multiple network interfaces created by an AWS Lambda function.

 ## Terraform

 This guide introduces the Terraform code maintained within this repository, which will deploy the reference architecture described above.
-The VM-Series firewalls are deployed in an auto scaling group, and are automatically registered to a Gateway Load Balancer.
-While bootstrapping the VM-Series, there are associations made automatically between VM-Series subinterfaces and the GWLB endpoints.
-Each VM-Series contains multiple network interfaces created by an AWS Lambda function.

 ## Topology